 Breakfast is important!
 There is no recess between starting lessons and lunch.
 Charter and private schools offer a snack but the policy varies greatly in the public system both by school and by teacher.
 For example, my second grader doesn’t have a mid-morning snack, but my Kindergartener does.
 There’s a public school in the UES that has a strict no-snack policy, claiming it distracts from learning (a friend of mine sends her two boys there and has resorted to smuggling goldfish and dried apricots in via their sticky pockets!).
 Check with your chosen school and feed up your troops accordingly.
 One AWNY member loads her kids up with a healthy snack (currently home-made banana bread!) on their daily walk to school.

-I send my boys with a packed lunch on days when things like ‘mozzarella sticks’ and ‘chicken dippers’ are being served up.
+I send my boys with a packed lunch on days when things like “mozzarella sticks” and “popcorn chicken” are being served up.
 Come to think of it, I send them with a packed lunch most days.
 The nutritional value in public school hot lunches is dubious (where for art thou, Jamie Oliver?), but I believe kids in charter and private schools have far better offerings.

-NYC public schools have security guards who hold the fort at the school entrances and parents are strongly discouraged from entering the school buildings during the morning drop off period (I have been yelled at).
+NYC public schools have School Safety Agents, overseen by the New York Police Department, who hold the fort at the school entrances.
+Parents are strongly discouraged from entering the school buildings during the morning drop off period (I have been yelled at).
 When my boys first started school in NYC, this policy felt a little unfriendly.
-However, now that I’ve experienced drop off on a ‘snow day’ I can see why it makes sense.
+However, now that I’ve experienced drop off on a “snow day” I can see why it makes sense.
 The number of kids that need to pass through the one open door is immense – they don’t need parents clogging things up, too.
 We all need to visit the school office or classroom from time to time, but in colder months I make sure I rug up as I’m often hovering outside for up to 30 minutes before being allowed to enter the building.
 I am always asked for photo ID and need to sign when entering the schools.